 8. Idli and VadaTamil Nadu food to relish!

-Vada, on the other hand, is either doughnut-shaped or round like an idli and is prepared with fermented Bengal gram mixed with curry leaf, cumin seed and mustard seed.
-The vada is then shaped and deep fried giving us a crispy yet soft food served with sambar and coconut chutney.
+Vada, on the other hand, is either doughnut-shaped or round like idli and is prepared with fermented Bengal gram mixed with curry leaf, cumin seed and mustard seed.
+The vada is then shaped and deep-fried giving us a crispy yet soft food served with sambar and coconut chutney.

 9. Lemon Rice